 The 2018 election is now behind us, with a new Congress, new governors and new state legislators about to grapple with America’s biggest challenges.

 Every two years, Frontier Group analysts take a step back to review the “lay of the land” on their issue areas.
-This is the second in a series of posts over the next several weeks reviewing the threats and opportunities facing the American people, our communities, and our environment.
-(Other posts in this series: 1.
-Health Care; 2.
-Global Warming)
+This is the third in a series of posts over the next several weeks reviewing the threats and opportunities facing the American people, our communities, and our environment.

 The 2008 financial crisis threw millions of Americans into economic disarray.
 It also exposed a financial marketplace that was filled with minefields for consumers, such as misleading or robo-signed mortgages and illegal debt collection practices – and was a stark reminder that, when it comes to protecting consumers in the financial marketplace, federal watchdogs were too often asleep on the beat.